dnmfarrell/berrybrew/doc/Berrybrew API.md

         value:      The full path to the temporary Perl installation staging directory
         typical:    this.archivePath

-Helper method that sets up and calls `ExtractZip()`.

-####ExtractZip

-    internal void ExtractZip(string archivePath, string extractPath)

-        argument:   archivePath
-        value:      Name of the temp directory where we store the zip files
-        typical:    this.ArchivePath

-        argument:   extractPath
-        value:      Folder where we will extract this Perl archive into
-        typical:    this.rootPath

-This method extracts the Perl installation directory structure out of its zip archive.
-The default archive path can be found in `this.ArchivePath`.
+Extracts a Perl instance zip archive into the Perl installation directory.

 ####Fetch